tranquilit/WAPT-Documentation/source/wapt-security/secure-my-wapt-server.rst

 * configure authentication against Active Directory to allow access to the WAPT console only to authorized WAPT admins;

-* enable Client-Side Certificate Authentication to only allow access to authenticated devices (Note: it is especially important if you want to expose your WAPT server to the outside);
+* enable Client-Side Certificate Authentication to only allow authenticated devices to access the WAPT server (Note: it is especially important if you want to expose your WAPT server to the outside in a :abbr:`DMZ (De-Militarized Zone)`);

 .. toctree::
   :maxdepth: 4